If you feel pain and inflammation in your joints, you may be one of six million Canadians (that’s one in five) suffering from arthritis. There

-Stay sharp and focused so you can cherish your life’s memories
+Stay sharp and focused so you can enjoy life fully

 Maintaining memory health is important.
 If you have experienced mild signs such as forgetting common words or things you recently saw or heard, you are not alone.

-There are two types of memory loss related to aging: short-term memory loss and long-term memory loss.
+There are two types of memory loss: short-term memory loss and long-term memory loss.
 Both are key aspects of memory health.

 Short-term memory loss is common in adults aged 65-74 years, and occurs when the brain has reached its natural capacity to store short-term memories.
-With age, our brains are less able to store new information, which leads to the common memory lapses.
+Our brains are less able to store new information, which leads to the common memory lapses.

 The link between inflammation and memory